doug-h-rice/virtual-multicomp/README.md

 }
 ```

-Also added unsigned in front  of int variabled, seems to stop triggers.
+Also added unsigned in front  of int variables, seemed to stop triggers.

+## Microprocessors like the Z80, 6502 and 6809 ran much slower than modern processors.

 Microprocessors like the Z80 were clocked at 4MHz.
 A tight loop was okay as a timing loop.

 Modern CPU are clocked a lot faster.
+Modern code needs a different approach to spinning for the UART to become free.

-The Raspberry PICO has the PIO that can be clocked much slower than the system clock
+The Raspberry PICO has the PIO that can be clocked much slower than the system clock.

-Microchip PIC have sleep that can be interupted so they do not spin
+Microchip PIC have sleep instructions that can be interupted by peripherals so spins are not done at full power.

-Microcontrollers have timers that can interupt to allow a slow clocked process to be ticked.
+Microcontrollers have timers that can interupt to allow a slow clocked process to be ticked at a more appropriate speed.

+These microprocessors were clocked by a constant clock chip.

+These processors support bus request signals so the bus could be used by the DMA chips.

+When simulating these processors, simulate by running a burst of instructions, possibly in parallel with the Windows / GUI

+My Webpage simulation measured the time taken to run a burst of instructions on a regular tick, and adapted up the speed if the browser could support the speed requested.

+If the simulation does not adapt, the program can choke the host CPU.

+Games seem to adapt the frames per second speed to suit the hardware.

 ## Conclusions

-It allows some exprimenting with z80 code in C and assembler using the SDCC tools and the rcasm assembler.
+It allows some exprimenting with Z80 code in C and assembler using the SDCC tools and the rcasm assembler.

+It also allows an appreciation of running clocked logic in parallel.

 ![waves ](http://www.dougrice.plus.com/images/imgWiki_AT049.jpg)